Italian designers Dolce and Gabbana convicted of tax evasion

 The case involves an investigation that began in 2008, when authorities tried to crack down on tax evasion as the financial crisis began to bite.
 But the Dolce and Gabbana inquiry is one of the few high-profile cases to come to trial so far.

-The judge ruled that the pair sold their brand to Luxembourg-based holding company Gado in 2004 to avoid declaring taxes on royalties of about 1 billion euros ($1.3 billion).
+The judge ruled that the pair sold their brand to Luxembourg-based holding company Gado in 2004 to avoid declaring taxes on royalties of about 1 billion euros.

 Public prosecutor Laura Pedio told the court in her closing arguments that the designers were "well aware that they would reap a tax advantage from this transaction."